asilvalitz/asilvalitz/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning python and JavaScript
+- 🌱 I’m currently learning Python and JavaScript
 - 📫 How to reach me: info@claras.tech